Ibrahim Hyderi Town: History

 Town Municipal Corporation (TMC) Ibrahim Hyderi is located within the Malir District, one of Karachi's seven districts, comprising upon eleven (11) Union Committees.
 It serves as the local governing body responsible for municipal services, local governance, and infrastructure development.

-There are several ethnic groups in Ibrahim Haidery including Kutchi, Sindhis, Balochis, Brahuis, and Memons.
+There are several ethnic groups in Ibrahim Haidery including Sindhis,Kutchi, Balochs, Brahuis, and Memons.
 Over 85% of the population is Muslim.